 When hiring an attorney, you should ask yourself…

+These are just some of the questions that should be asked at the initial interview stage.
 Your legal situation is of great importance in your life.
-Take the time to ask the prospective attorney some uncomfortable questions.
-The answers will be very telling.
-You will know within minutes whether or not you are meeting with a qualified attorney who is right for you.
+Take the time to ask the prospective attorney some uncomfortable questions, and you will know within minutes whether or not you are meeting with a qualified attorney who is right for you.

-Overpaying in return for inferior service
+Overpaying in Return for Inferior Service

 Not checking the attorney’s status with the licensing board and not checking with any references if they were provided is the final critical mistake to avoid.
 Wouldn’t you like to know if the attorney that you are interested in hiring is listed in good standing?
 What if there were outstanding complaints against that attorney for neglect or worse?
 These are issues that would certainly affect your hiring decision if you were aware of them.

-Also, did you check with any of the references that were provided?
+Did you check with any of the references that were provided?
 Did you call every one of the names provided to see if they would highly recommend the attorney?
 Was their case even remotely similar or in the same area of law as yours?
 Have them point out at least one weakness in the attorney’s representation or at least one area that could use improvement.